orouits/led/README.md

 `r|register/[regex][/N]`

 - without N: each capture of the regex is copied into subsequent register IDs
-- N: the regex capture is copied int the given register ID
+- N: the regex capture is copied in the given register ID

 `r/` => all the line into R0